Survival models and health sequences

 By definition, a temporal variable $x$ is a function defined for every $t \ge0$.
 A temporal variable is a covariate if it is also a function on the units, meaning that the entire function is determined and recorded at baseline.
 Usually this means that $x$~is constant in time, but there are exceptions such as patient age: see also section~\ref{treatment}.
 Marital status and air quality, however, are not only temporal variables, but variables whose trajectories evolve over real time; neither is available as a covariate at baseline.

-With marital status as a component of the survival process, the joint distribution may be used to predict the survival time beyond~$t$ of an individual whose marital history and other health-status measurements up to~$t$ are given.
-For that purpose, it is necessary to compute the conditional distribution of~$T\!$, or more generally of~$Y\!$, given the observed history $\H_t$ up to time~$t$.
+With marital status as a component of the survival process, the joint distribution may be used to predict the survival time beyond~$t$ of an individual whose marital history and other health-status measurements at certain times prior to~$t$ are given.
+For that purpose, it is necessary to compute the conditional distribution of~$T\!$, or more generally of~$Y\!$, given the observed history $\H_t$ at the finite set of appointments prior to~$t$.
 For such calculations to make mathematical sense, marital status must be a random variable, a function of the process~$Y\!$.
 Thus, the statement `marital status is a random process' is not to be construed as a sociological statement about the fragility of marriage or the nature of human relations; it is merely a mathematical assertion to the effect that probabilistic prediction is not possible without the requisite mathematical structure of $\sigma$-fields $\H_t \subset \H_{t'}$ for $t \le t'$ and probability distributions.